nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   **Parameters:**

-  `NAME`: Contains only alphanumeric characters and spaces, and it should not be blank
+  `NAME`: Contains only alphanumeric characters and spaces, and it should not be blank.

-  `PHONE_NUMBER`: Contains numbers that are at least 3 digits long
+  `PHONE_NUMBER`: Contains numbers that are at least 3 digits long.

-  `EMAIL`: In the format local-part@domain
+  `EMAIL`: In the format local-part@domain.

-  `ADDRESS`: Takes any values, and it should not be blank
+  `ADDRESS`: Takes any values, and it should not be blank.

-  `DEPARTMENT`: Takes any values, and it should not be blank
+  `DEPARTMENT`: Takes any values, and it should not be blank.

-  `ROLE`: Takes any values, and it should not be blank
+  `ROLE`: Takes any values, and it should not be blank.

   <div class="box" type="tip" seamless>

-  **Tip:** All fields are mandatory
+  **Tip:** All fields are mandatory.
   </div>

 <br>

 **Examples:**

-  * `potential n/Jun Kang p/81234567 a/21 Lower Kent Ridge Rd e/pohjunkang@gmail.com d/Department of communications and informatics r/Head of communications and Informatics`
+  * `potential n/Jun Kang p/81234567 a/21 Lower Kent Ridge Rd e/pohjunkang@gmail.com d/Department of communications and informatics r/Head of communications and informatics`
   </div>
 </details>